-Career colleges are private (both for-profit and not-for-profit) post-secondary institutions that provide career specific, outcome based programs.
+Career colleges are private (both for-profit and not-for-profit) post-secondary institutions that provide career-specific, outcome-based programs.
 Graduates of career colleges can earn a diploma or certificate.
-Over 92,000 students enroll annually in Ontario's career colleges alone.
+Over 43,000 students enroll annually in Ontario’s career colleges alone.
 Considered a “bridge to Ontario’s workforce”, the career college sector produces more than 30,000 career-ready graduates yearly to meet the pressing demand of the province’s employers at a minimal cost to taxpayers.

-The educational focus of career colleges is on meeting student need and providing career specific training.
+The educational focus of career colleges is on meeting student need and providing career-specific training.
 The range of programming that a career college offers is as general as business, health care and technology to as specific as travel and welding.
 Despite the wide variety of programs available, career colleges are unified by the characteristics that set the sector apart from traditional public models of higher education:

 Like the career colleges themselves, the types of students who choose to attend a career college is quite diverse.
-While some students enter a career college directly out of high school - the average age is approximately 34.
-More than half of career college students are over the age of 35 and 40% have previously attended a university or community college.
+While some students enter a career college directly out of high school – the average age is approximately 34.
+More than half of career college students are over the age of 30, with only 9 per cent enrolling directly out of high school.

 Students use a variety of options to fund their course of study including personal funds, Employment Insurance (EI) funds, WSIB sponsorship, or government-sponsored student loans (OSAP).